Garage Door Flood Vents

 - The opening in the wall (not the flood vent) cannot be less than three inches in diameter

-This specially engineered garage flood vent works by releasing the pressure created by an accumulation of water in the structure.
+This specially engineered flood vent for garage doors vent works by releasing the pressure created by an accumulation of water in the structure.
 In normal conditions, the door of the vent is latched closed.
 In a flooding situation, the patented internal floats are lifted as the water rises.
 This unlatches the vent door so that it can rotate to an open position.
 This allows the water to flow through the vent opening which decreases the pressure that would be on the foundation walls.

-What is the difference between garage door vents and garage flood vents?
+What is the difference between garage door vents and flood vents for garage doors?

 Garage door vents are not the same as flood vents for garage walls.
 Garage door vents are designed to help regulate heat and are used in spaces that are not insulated, such as a garage.
 While it does work much like a flood vent – only for hot air – it does little, if anything to help in the event of a flood.
 Flood vents for garage walls are specially designed to allow water to flow through a structure in the event of a flood.
 Flood vents are typically installed on the walls of the garage instead of on the door since water applies significantly more pressure to a wall and foundation than hot air usually would.
 Flood vents are an NFIP and FEMA requirement for homes and commercial buildings located in certain flood zones.

-What are the benefits of garage flood vents?
+What are the benefits of flood vents for garage doors?

 There are several benefits of garage flood vents, the first of which is that it makes a home or building in certain flood zones insurable.
 There are areas where a building is not eligible for flood insurance if it does not have flood vents.
 Flood vents are also a cost-effective solution for minimizing or even preventing damage to a structure’s foundation and walls due to pressure from rising flood waters.
 The vents open automatically when they detect water in the building, so the homeowner or building manager does not have to manually activate them.
 They are completely hands off which is both safe and convenient.
 Installing flood vents can not only decrease insurance premiums, but they can also increase a home’s value.